zq-chen/ParaPano/README.md

 We expect matrix multiplication to be more efficient but more memory consuming.

 The key point matching uses the hamming distance between two descriptors as the distance metric.
-For each key point in image 2, the algorithm finds its closet key point in image 1.
+For each key point in image 2, the algorithm finds its closest key point in image 1.
 Currently, the descriptor is represented as a vector of integers, so comparing two descriptors needs to iterate over the vector.
 We can also represent the descriptor as a bit array and computing hamming distance between integers should be faster.